 School-assessed Coursework for Unit 3 will contribute 20 per cent to the study score.
 School-assessed Coursework for Unit 4 will contribute 20 per cent to the study score.
-Examination 1 (Facts, skills and applications) will contribute 20 per cent to the study score.
-Examination 2 (Analysis tasks) will contribute 40 per cent to the study score.
+Examination 1 (Technology free) will contribute 20 per cent to the study score.
+Examination 2 (Technology enabled) will contribute 40 per cent to the study score.